jalvord1/nfl_sentiment/README.md

 # nfl_sentiment

+Main research question:
-Is sentiment towards black NFL players during games more negative?
+Are sentiments on Twitter more negative towards black NFL players during a failed play and more positive towards white NFL players during a succcessful play?